a group of people in a courtroom, Phases of Criminal Trial

 Pretrial Motions

-Before a jury is selected, the court will hear and consider the lawyer’s motions.
-This is the defense counsel’s opportunity to argue that specific evidence should be excluded from the trial because it had been obtained illegally and violated the defendant’s constitutional rights.
+Before a jury is selected, the court will hear and consider the lawyer’s pre-trial motions.
+The pretrial hearing is the defense counsel’s opportunity to argue why specific evidence should be excluded from the trial.

-The most common pretrial motions to exclude are based on warrantless police searches and seizures, which lack probable cause.
 Another common motion to exclude is based on the police obtaining evidence through an illegally coerced confession, which usually results when the police fail to inform the defendant of their Miranda rights.

 Jury Selection